Asus Prime GeForce RTX 5060 OC Edition

 Main Differences

-• Floating-point performance is 19.7 TFLOPS on Asus Prime GeForce RTX 5060 OC Edition and 19.41 TFLOPS on MSI GeForce RTX 5060 Shadow 2X OC.
+• Floating-point performance is 19.7 TFLOPS on the Asus Prime GeForce RTX 5060 OC Edition and 19.41 TFLOPS on the MSI GeForce RTX 5060 Shadow 2X OC.

-• RGB lighting is present on Asus Prime GeForce RTX 5060 OC Edition but not on MSI GeForce RTX 5060 Shadow 2X OC.
+• RGB lighting is present on the Asus Prime GeForce RTX 5060 OC Edition but not available on the MSI GeForce RTX 5060 Shadow 2X OC.

 Specs Comparison